-- (6) A person who owns, controls or operates an accommodation facility may operate that facility for the purposes of providing accommodation to a person: - (a) attending the facility in connection with a school camp; or - (b) whose place of residence is the accommodation facility; or - (c) who is ordinarily a resident of Victoria but has no permanent place of residence in Victoria; or - (d) who requires emergency accommodation, including in relation to family violence and other vulnerable groups; or - (e) who requires accommodation for work purposes other than as addressed in subclause (5).
+(6) A person who owns, controls or operates an accommodation facility outside the Restricted Area may operate that facility for the purposes of providing accommodation to a member of the public:

+- (a) attending the facility in connection with a school camp; or - (b) whose place of residence is the accommodation facility; or - (c) who is ordinarily a resident of Victoria but has no permanent place of residence in Victoria; or - (d) who requires emergency accommodation, including in relation to family violence and other vulnerable groups; or - (e) who requires accommodation for work or education purposes other than as addressed in subclause (5); and - (f) who requires accommodation for care or other compassionate reasons. - (7) A member of the public whose principal place of residence is in a Restricted Area may receive accommodation services under subclause 6(d), (e) or (f) where they comply with the requirements of the Stay at Home Directions (Restricted Areas) (No. 3).